-As of December 31, 2018, the Company had property financing agreements payable of \$79,904,620, lease liabilities payable of \$612,125, expired lease-back payables of \$5,456,883, and buy-back payables of \$4,186,382.
-As of December 31, 2018, there were 518 lawsuits case against the Company in Dalian City, China.
-Litigants claimed that the Company did not buy back the property pursuant to the sales contract or the Company did not pay the promised lease-back rent on time.
-These claims amounted to \$23,456,741 (RMB 161,330,771 translated at December 31, 2018 exchange rate).
-These payables were included in and reported under the caption of "Property financing agreements payable", "Lease liabilities payable" and "Other payables".
-As of December 31, 2018, the Company accrued \$4,800,348 for possible extra litigation charges.
-The Company will record attorney fees when invoiced.
-The attorney fees in connection with litigation was \$97,071 and \$666,599 for the years ended December 31, 2018 and 2017, respectively.
+As of December 31, 2019, the Company had property financing agreements payable of \$77,464,781, lease liabilities payable of \$521,264, expired lease-back payables of \$5,529,680, and buy-back payables of \$4,152,344.
+As of December 31, 2019, there were 565 lawsuits case against the Company in Dalian City, China.
+Litigants claimed that the Company failed to buy back the property pursuant to the sales contracts or the Company failed to pay the promised lease-back rent on time.
+As of December 31, 2019, such claims amounted to \$24,820,625.
+These payables were included in and reported under the caption of "Property financing agreements payable", "Lease liabilities payable" and "Other payables"

-These lawsuits are caused by our failure of buying back the properties when requested to or our failure of paying rents for certain leaseback units.
-Subsequently, certain units owned by DVPD have been frozen from transfer or disposition by the courts.
-DVPD has been restricted from free transfer, disposal, and pledge of its 5% equity interest in DVBM from March 2, 2017 to March 1, 2019.
-The 5% equity interest in DVBM is still restricted currently.
-In addition, DVPD has be listed as a "dishonest debtor" by the local courts in the PRC.
-Once listed as a dishonest debtor, DVPD can be subject to certain restrictions in connection with commercial loans at the banks' discretion; the purchase or transfer of properties and land use rights; and renovation, upgrade or renovation of properties.
-In addition, the bank accounts of DVPD are frozen by the courts which allow the inflow of cash to the bank accounts but prohibit the outflow of cash.
+These lawsuits are mostly caused by the failure of DVPD who fails to buy back the properties when requested to or to pay rents for certain lease-back stores.
+Subsequently, certain stores owned by DVPD have been frozen from transfer or disposition by the courts.
+DVPD has been prohibited from free transfer, disposal, and pledge of its equity interest in DVBM which accounts for 5% in DVBM from March 2, 2017 to March 1, 2019.
+The 5% equity interest in DVBM is still restricted currently as of the issuing date of this report.
+In addition, DVPD has been listed as a "dishonest debtor" by the local courts in the PRC.
+Once listed as a dishonest debtor, DVPD can be subject to certain restrictions in connection with commercial loans at the banks' discretion; the purchase or transfer of properties and land use rights; and upgrade or renovation of properties.
+In addition, the bank accounts of DVPD are frozen by the courts which allow the inflow of cash to its bank accounts but prohibit the outflow of cash.
+The Company has been working actively to resolve these lawsuits since we acquired Sino Pride in November 2016.
+However, the company cannot guarantee that all litigation cases can be solved in the future or no new litigation cases will be generated.

-Management believes that the recorded total property financing agreements payable, buy-backs payable, lease-back liabilities payable and expired lease payable liabilities of \$94,960,358 is a reasonable estimation.
-Should the settlement of these liabilities exceed management's estimates, additional accruals will be necessary.
+Management believes that the recorded total property financing agreements payable, buy-backs payable, lease-back liabilities payable and expired lease payable liabilities of \$92,410,701 is a reasonable estimation.